camunda/camunda-docs-manual/content/reference/bpmn20/events/index.md

 ---

-BPMN defines different Extension Elements.
+BPMN defines different Event types.
 The following are supported by Camunda.